-As of December 31, 2024 and 2023, the Company had notes receivable of \$31 million and \$28 million, respectively, net of \$1 million allowance for both years, which is primarily included in other non-current assets on the Company's Consolidated Balance Sheets.
+As of December 31, 2024 and 2023, the Company had notes receivable of \$1 million and \$28 million, respectively, net of \$1 million allowance for both years, which is primarily included in other non-current assets on the Company's Consolidated Balance Sheets.
 For a significant portion of such notes receivable, the Company has received guarantees from the owners of these hotels.
-In addition, the Company had \$19 million and \$15 million of notes receivable, which is included in other current assets on the Company's Consolidated Balance Sheets as of December 31, 2024 and 2023, respectively, which are fully offset by a corresponding amount in deferred revenues.
+In addition, the Company had \$19 million and \$15 million of notes receivable, which is included in other current assets on the Company's Consolidated Balance Sheets are fully offset by a corresponding amount in deferred revenues.